Sawshark: Species

-Sixgill sawshark
+Warren's Sixgill sawshark

 The sixgill sawshark (Pliotrema warreni) is known for its six pairs of gills located on its sides close to the head.
 They are pale brown in color, with a white underbelly.
 Along with their color, their size sets them apart from the other types of sawfish: The females are around 136 cm where the males are around 112 cm.
 Sixgill sawsharks feed on shrimp, squid and bony fish.
 They are located around the southern portion of South Africa, and Madagascar.
 Where found, they are considered a prize catch.
 They dwell in the rage of 37–500 m, preferring to stay in the warmer water.
 They have between 5 and 7 pups from 7–17 eggs.
 They have these young in the range of 37–50 m deep to make sure the pups are warm.